Chrissy Teigen Shares First Ultrasound of Her Baby Boy

 "There was a blood moon happening.
 It was a very beautiful night, really big vivid red mood and just gorgeous," she told host Ellen DeGeneres.
 I have a love for space.
 I think about space camp all the time and my days at space camp as youngster.
 And so I thought Luna was just perfect."

-The social media star has been keeping her fans updated on her second pregnancy.
+Since November, the social media star has been steadily keeping her fans updated on the trials and tribulations of her second pregnancy.

 After attending the 2018 Grammy awards together in New York City, Teigen announced that the two were having a son.